CodeMaster7000/Light-Dark-Mode-Converter/README.md

-# Light-Dark-Mode-Converter
+# Light/Dark Mode Converter

-A simple HTML, CSS &amp; JavaScript program to toggle between light and dark mode.
+A simple HTML, CSS, and JavaScript program to toggle between light and dark mode.